Food Preservation Methods

 High-Acid Foods (pH below 4.6)

-- Tomatoes (add lemon juice or citric acid)
+- •Tomatoes with added lemon juice or citric acid

 Low-Acid Foods (pH above 4.6)